sschwarzer/ftputil/doc/README.txt

   previously a non-integer value for a day would unintentionally cause a `ValueError`.
 Now this causes a `ParserError`.

+- Extracted socket file adapter module [4] so that it can be used by other projects.

 Note that ftputil 3.0 broke backward compatibility with ftputil 2.8 and before.
 The differences are described here: http://ftputil.sschwarzer.net/trac/wiki/WhatsNewInFtputil3.0